Hole-spin qubits in germanium beyond the single-particle regime: Single- and three-hole spin qubits

-\paragraph*{Qubit dephasing.} Random fluctuations in the energy gap $\Delta_{10}$, induced by charge noise, are generally regarded as the main source of decoherence for hole-spin qubits \cite{burkard2023}.
+Random fluctuations in the energy gap $\Delta_{10}$, induced by charge noise, are generally regarded as the main source of decoherence for hole-spin qubits \cite{burkard2023}.
 The dephasing time scale $\tau$ can thus be defined as:

 Here, $\boldsymbol{E}_{\rm cn}$ is a characteristic value of the charge-noise induced electric field vector.
 If the field is spatially homogeneous throughout the QD region then, due to the symmetries of the confinement potential, the dominant contribution in $1/\tau$ is the one related to the $z$ component of $\boldsymbol{E}_{\rm cn}$.
 As in the case of the Rabi frequencies, attention should be paid to the trends and to the comparison between single- and three-hole spin qubits, rather than to the absolute values of the dephasing time scale, which depend on the assumed value of the charge-noise induced electric field.